binaryage/totalspaces-web/defaults-settings2.md

 ## <a id="faster-transitions"></a>Transition speed

-<code>defaults write com.binaryage.TotalSpaces2 transitionSpeed 115</code>
+<code>defaults write com.binaryage.TotalSpaces2 transitionSpeed -float 115</code>

 The normal preferences slider goes to 110, but 130 is the hard limit; do not set it higher - anyway you won't even see the transitions at that speed.